ELSady/Regression-California-Housing-Price-Prediction/README.md

  ### Business Questions:
  * Which factor(s) contributes when it comes to housing prices?
  * If there are indeed factors contributing to houses price, how well is it?
- * Which decision step to be taken moving forward?
+ * Which course of action to be taken moving forward?

 ### Data Processing / Modeling Includes:
  * **EDA & Pre processing**: Data exploring. visualizing and cleaning